Is Reading Good Before Bed? An Exhaustive (and Exhausting) Analysis

 Why Reading Helps You Sleep (Or Does It?)

-Before we delve into the labyrinth of science-speak, let’s get one thing straight: Reading helps you sleep, but not all reading material is created equal.
+Before we delve into the complex language of science, let’s clarify one point: reading promotes sleep, but not all reading materials are created equal.
 If you dive into a nail-biting thriller, chances are your adrenaline will be pumping faster than a caffeine-fueled espresso machine.
-On the other hand, the gentle embrace of a lighthearted novel or self-help book can work wonders for your weary eyes.
+On the other hand, a lighthearted novel or self-help book can gently soothe your tired eyes.

 Research has shown that reading before bed can help you relax and reduce stress, making it easier to catch those elusive Zs.
 But it’s not just about what you read; it’s also about how you read it.
 Reading from a bright screen full of those dreaded blue lights can have the opposite effect, telling your brain it’s party time when it should be winding down.
 So, if you want a bedtime story, go old-school and grab a physical book or an e-reader with a non-illuminated screen.